New York Civil Liberties Union: Kings County Hospital

 In May 2007, the NYCLU (attorney Chris Hansen), Mental Hygiene Legal Services, and Kirkland & Ellis LLP filed a lawsuit against Kings County Hospital Center in Brooklyn.
 The case described the hospital's psychiatric emergency room and inpatient unit as "a chamber of filth, decay, indifference and danger".
 It sought to end abusive treatment in the hospital's psychiatric facilities.
 NYCLU released security camera footage of a woman dying on the hospital's waiting room floor after hospital staff ignored her for hours.
 Under a settlement, the hospital agreed to significant reforms and monitoring for five years by the NYCLU, the Department of Justice, Mental Hygiene Legal Services and Kirkland & Ellis LLP.

 Tabbaa v.
 Chertoff

-Many of the Americans attending the Reviving the Islamic Spirit Conference in Toronto in 2004 ended up frisked, interrogated, fingerprinted and photographed and profiles added to databases by US Custom and Border Protection agents at the U.S.‑Canada border.
+Many of the Americans attending the Reviving the Islamic Spirit Conference in Toronto in 2004 ended up frisked, interrogated, fingerprinted and photographed and profiles added to databases by U.S. Customs and Border Protection agents at the U.S.‑Canada border.
 This incident occurred due to a federal policy targeting people who attended Islamic conferences outside of the United States.
 In 2005, NYCLU, ACLU, and the Council on American-Islamic Relations filed suit against the Department of Homeland Security on behalf of five detained Muslim Americans.
 Accusing the US CBP of violating both the First and Fourth Amendments of the constitution.
 In 2005 the District Court ruled that the law did not violate the plaintiffs' constitutional rights.
 The Second Circuit Court of Appeals affirmed the lower court's decision upon appeal.